opencast/opencast/docs/guides/admin/docs/modules/paella.player/configuration.md

 synchronously, Live Streaming, Zoom, Captions, contributed user plugins and a lot more.
 It is easy to install and customize for your own needs.

-Paella has been specially designed for lecture recordings, and currently is the default video player of the [Opencast Community](https://opencast.org).
+Paella has been specially designed for lecture recordings.
 It works with all HTML5 browsers (Chrome, Firefox, Safari and Edge) and within iOS and Android.

 Have a look to the paella [features list](https://paellaplayer.upv.es/features/) or see them live on paella [demos page](https://paellaplayer.upv.es/demos/)

 Enable paella player